 Monochrome printing difference.

-Upon printing your monochrome image you’ll notice your thermal printer respond a lot faster as the data of black and white is a lot simpler to work with.
-The logo is nice and crisp and even the smaller letters such as the address is super clear.
+Upon printing your monochrome image you’ll notice your thermal printer responds a lot faster as the data of black and white is a lot simpler to work with.
+The logo is nice and crisp and even the smaller letters such as the address are super clear.
 You now have a label worthy to ship.

 Your Packing Slip.